 A woman is likely to go through menopause at an earlier age than she otherwise would have expected, particularly if her ovaries were removed.
 However, the majority of women find the operation successful in curing or improving the condition they were experiencing beforehand.

 You can use your private medical insurance or pay for your Hysterectomy treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital